 Click here to sign up as a RainFest participant!

-Husband to Julie for 17 years with two children (Riley 13 and Logan 10).
-I moved to Salem in 2004 as part of a church-planting team in South Salem, and then moved to West Salem in 2008 to pastor Soma Church.
-I started working at the Salem Leadership Foundation as West Salem Lightning Rod in 2015.
+Proud father of two adventurous kids (Riley and Logan), three amazing step-kids (Tyler, Zachary, and Kylie) and husband to a great wife (Melissa).
+Having spent most of my life in the Willamette Valley, I moved back to Salem in 2004 as part of a church-planting team in South Salem, and then moved to the Edgewater District of West Salem in 2008 to pastor Soma Church.
+I started working at Salem Leadership Foundation as West Salem Lightning Rod in 2015.
+Here’s a snapshot of the People, Projects, and Partnerships I’m currently involved with on a daily, weekly, and seasonal basis through SLF:

 I enjoy serving Salem and Polk County in the following ways: